dhyan6/veggie-garden/README.md

 # 3D Veggie Garden

-An interactive 3D vegetable garden game built with Three.js where you control a character to collect vegetables and save your shopping list via GitHub Actions email automation.
+An interactive 3D vegetable garden game built with Three.js where you control a character to collect vegetables and save your shopping list via GitHub Actions SMS automation.

 ## Features